johaGL/old_version_tracegroomer/README.md

 As in example [toyp3](groomexamples/toyp3) if you only have isotopologue Absolute values, but not the other tables: put them as a single named sheet in your .xlsx file, and we automatically generate all the other types of tables for you !

+Note: the sheets corresponding to isotopologues measurements must be named with a name containing the string "isotopol".
+The names of the sheets must be unambiguous.